emit-sds/SpecTf/spectf_cloud/README.md

 This repository contains the source code used to implement, evaluate, and deploy the SpecTf for EMIT Cloud Masks.

+This is a specific implementation of the SpecTf model.

 The datasets associated with this repository are available at:

 > Lee, J., Kiper, M., Thompson, D. R., & Brodrick, P. (2025).
 Dataset for "Spectroscopic Transformer for Improved EMIT Cloud Masks" [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.14607937